 Offline grading worksheet: If selected, the instructor will be able to download a grading worksheet to fill out offline and then upload back to the assignment later.

-Comment Inline: If set to Yes, allows you to comment inline for online text submissions.
+Comment Inline: If set to Yes, the online text submission is automatically copied into the Feedback

 Require students to click submit button: If Yes, students can upload draft versions of their submissions until they click the Submit button to declare their submission as final.
 They cannot change their submission after they click Submit.
 If No, students can make changes until assignment due date or even after if the cut-off date is not enabled.